MrZackrox/AAD116/Design-Journal.md

 ######*Illustrations by National Geographic Photographer Bates Lilttlehales*.

-A __wild north wind__ lashed the galleass as she sailed eastward across the top of Ireland.
+A WILD NORTH WIND lashed the galleass as she sailed eastward across the top of Ireland.
 A monstrous wave had smashed her jury rudder; now she yawed and rolled in the troughs, making relentless leeway toward night-hidden cliffs to starboard.

 >“In 1588 a ship of the Spanish Armada, the Girona was wrecked with the loss of almost all her company at a little cove near the *Giants Causeway* still called Port na Spaniagh, ‘the port of the Spaniards’.”